Connect with others who understand.

 Written by Joan Grossman

-Multiple sclerosis (MS) is usually characterized by three phases: relapse, remission and progression.
-During a relapse — sometimes referred to as a flare-up, exacerbation, or attack — disease activity causes new lesions to form in the central nervous system (CNS), symptoms may worsen, or new symptoms may develop.
-In periods of remission, symptoms of MS may partially or completely disappear.
+Most people with multiple sclerosis (MS) know that this condition can cause flares, also referred to as relapses.
+During a relapse, disease activity causes new lesions to form in the central nervous system (CNS).
+When this happens, symptoms may worsen or new ones may develop.
+But after a relapse, you may also have periods of remission, when symptoms of MS partially or completely disappear.

-Relapsing-remitting multiple sclerosis (RRMS) is the most common type of MS Clinically isolated syndrome (CIS) and secondary progressive MS (SPMS) are other types of MS or patterns of the disease, and can also involve relapses.
-Primary progressive MS (PPMS) is a form of MS that gradually worsens without relapses.
+Relapsing-remitting multiple sclerosis (RRMS) is the most common type of MS. Clinically isolated syndrome (CIS) and secondary progressive MS (SPMS) are other types that may involve relapses.
+Primary progressive MS (PPMS) is a form of MS that gradually gets worse without relapses.

-Although there is no cure for MS, treatment, rehabilitation, and lifestyle changes can help manage symptoms, achieve and maintain remission for as long as possible, and improve quality of life.
-Here are some things to know about achieving remission that you can discuss in more detail with your neurologist and health care team.
+There’s no cure for MS, but treatment, rehabilitation, and lifestyle changes can help you manage symptoms.
+They can also allow you to achieve and maintain remission for as long as possible and improve your quality of life.

 Understanding Relapse and Remission

-The onset of acute symptoms in MS is a sign of active disease or relapse.
+Symptoms that are new or worse can be a sign of active disease or relapse.
 In each type of MS, new lesions damage the myelin sheath that coats nerve fibers.
-Despite nerve damage from MS, in some cases MS symptoms may completely resolve.
+Despite the nerve damage, MS symptoms may sometimes completely go away.

-However, MS is a progressive disease, meaning symptoms can often worsen over time and cause lasting disability.
-New symptoms can also appear during an MS relapse and may indicate worsening disease.
-If acute symptoms last 24 hours or more, they are usually considered a relapse.
+However, even relapsing forms of MS may progress over time.
+This means some symptoms may worsen and become permanent.
+New symptoms can also appear during an MS relapse.
+Acute symptoms lasting 24 hours or more without another known cause are usually considered a relapse.
 A relapse can last anywhere from a few days to several months, depending on the severity.

-During periods of remission or recovery, disease activity calms down and symptoms are either less intense or not apparent at all.
+During periods of remission or recovery, disease activity calms down and symptoms are either less intense or not apparent.
 The time frame of remission varies from person to person.
 On average, periods of remission can last for months or even years until another relapse occurs.
+Relapse may sometimes be referred to as a flare-up, exacerbation, or attack.

 Clinically Isolated Syndrome

-Approximately 85 percent of people with MS have a diagnosis of relapsing remitting MS. RRMS develops most often in people in their 20s and 30s.
-It’s two to three times more common in women than men.
-People with RRMS will experience relapses that are followed by periods of remission.
-During remission, symptoms will recede — either partially or completely — and disability will not actively progress.
-But with subsequent relapses, the disease will likely worsen and disability will increase.
+Approximately 85 percent of people with MS are diagnosed with relapsing-remitting MS. RRMS develops most often in people in their 20s and 30s.
+This type is two to three times more common in women than men.
+People with RRMS will experience relapses that are followed by periods of remission, according to the Multiple Sclerosis Trust.
+During remission, symptoms will ease — either partially or completely — and disability won’t actively progress.
+But with more relapses and with time, the disease may worsen and disability will increase.

 Secondary Progressive MS

-Many people who have RRMS transition into secondary progressive MS, typically 10 to 25 years after their initial RRMS diagnosis, according to the National Multiple Sclerosis Society.
-In people with SPMS, relapses may decrease or even stop.
-SPMS is then characterized by gradual and ongoing disease progression with disability that gets worse over time.
+Some people who have RRMS transition into secondary progressive MS. In those with SPMS, relapses may decrease or even stop.
+SPMS is then characterized by gradual and ongoing disease progression with disability, worsening over time.

 New Perspectives on Achieving Remission With MS

-MS treatment has evolved considerably in recent years with the development of highly effective disease-modifying therapies, also known as disease-modifying drugs (DMDs).
-These powerful medications have had a significant impact in reducing inflammation, thereby slowing disease progression and the onset of disability.
-New drugs continue to be developed in clinical trials in an effort to treat MS more effectively and reduce side effects.
+In recent years, MS treatment has evolved considerably with the development of highly effective DMTs, also known as disease-modifying drugs.
+These powerful medications significantly reduce inflammation, slowing disease progression and delaying disability.
+New drugs continue to be developed in clinical trials to treat MS more effectively and reduce side effects.

-Although the term “remission” is commonly used in the characterization of MS, medical researchers are also recognizing that MS likely continues to have a silent progression even during times when symptoms are alleviated after relapses.
-With this in mind, early treatment with DMTs is increasingly seen as the gold standard in reducing relapses and disease progression.
-Meanwhile, researchers are working on better tools and methods for measuring disease activity and degrees of remission in MS.
+Doctors often use the term “remission” when characterizing MS, but research suggests that a silent progression likely continues, even when symptoms improve after a relapse.
+Because of this, early treatment with DMTs is increasingly seen as the gold standard in reducing relapses and slowing disease progression.
+Researchers are also developing better tools and methods to track disease activity and measure remission.

-Ask your doctor about potential side effects of DMTs and which one is likely to be safest and most effective for you.
+Ask your doctor about these drugs’ potential side effects and which DMT is likely to be the safest and most effective for you.

 Other Factors in Achieving and Sustaining Remission